Jump to section

 Unfortunately, there are not enough long-term studies to definitively confirm the safety of melatonin for long-term use in adults.

 Absolutely...there are many!
 Melatonin, although widely used, produces varied results.
 It works great for some with sleep issues, but not for others.
 In fact, Ruchir Patel, MD, MB, BCh, FACP, a fellowship-trained sleep medicine specialist who’s double board-certified in Sleep Medicine and Internal Medicine, has found over the last 10+ years in his sleep medicine clinic that about 50% of patients actually note a positive response from melatonin.

-Fortunately, there’s a range of alternative, clinically-studied natural sleep aids that have been proven to improve the duration and quality of sleep while ensuring you wake up refreshed the next day, including:
+Fortunately, there’s a range of alternative, clinically-studied natural sleep aids that have been proven to improve the duration and quality of sleep while ensuring you wake up refreshed the next day for optimal well-being, including:

 Learn more about the science behind WHY these ingredients work in our complete guide.